Responsible Conduct of Research (RCR)

 The National Institutes of Health (NIH), National Science Foundation (NSF), and U.S. Department of Agriculture (USDA) require certain categories of researchers to receive RCR training.
 RCR is increasingly viewed as an essential component of training, regardless of a researcher's source of funding.

-RCR consists of a basic course, additional content that can be incorporated based on organizational needs, and a refresher course, which reemphasizes and expands on key concepts.
+RCR consists of a basic course, additional content that can be incorporated based on organizational and learner needs, and a refresher course, which reemphasizes and expands on key concepts.
 It is suitable for any person involved in research ranging from upper-level undergraduates to established faculty.

 Particular emphasis is given to the educational needs of graduate students and postdoctoral researchers.
 RCR can provide students or other researchers with a conceptual foundation that can enhance the quality of in-person training.